leap-stc/leap-stc.github.io/docs/compute/hub_access.md

 # Hub Access Overview

-LEAP provides flexible ways to access its JupyterHub environment depending on your workflow preferences.
+There are multiple ways to access the JupyterHub depending on your workflow preferences.
 You can:

 - Access the Hub directly through a *web browser*
 - Connect to the Hub using *VSCode on your local machine*
-- Use a *VSCode interface inside JupyterLab* via the built-in extension
+- Use a *VSCode interface inside JupyterLab* via a built-in extension

-Each has its own trade-offs in setup, power, and user experience.
-This page will help you decide which method is right for you based on your workflow.
+This page can help you decide which method is right for you based on your workflow.

-## TL;DR

 | Method                     | Best For                                                 |
 | -------------------------- | -------------------------------------------------------- |